-In this guide, we will discuss when you could be eligible to make an accident at work claim for work injury post-traumatic stress disorder (PTSD).
-For all personal injury claims, it is important to prove that you were owed a duty of care at the time of the accident, which was breached, causing you to sustain psychological damage, such as PTSD, and/or physical injuries.
-This is the definition of negligence, which forms the basis of these types of claims.
+Last updated 13th December 2024.
+In this guide, we will discuss when you could be eligible to make a claim for a work injury such as post-traumatic stress disorder (PTSD).
+For all personal injury claims, it is important to prove that you were owed a duty of care at the time of the accident and that this duty was breached, causing you harm.
+This includes psychological damage such as PTSD or other recognised conditions.

-We will explain when your employer could be liable for work-related harm.
-Therefore, we will lay out the eligibility criteria that your claim must meet, including the relevant time limitations.
+We will explain when your employer could be liable for a work-related PTSD claim and lay out the eligibility criteria that your claim must meet, including the relevant time limits.

 Following this, we will discuss how work injury PTSD could occur and the evidence you could provide to support a personal injury claim.
 Additionally, we will look at how an accident at work compensation settlement could be calculated.

-Finally, we will explain how a No Win No Fee solicitor could provide potential advantages for you and your personal injury claim.
+Finally, we will explain how a No Win No Fee solicitor could potentially benefit you and your personal injury claim.

 If you would like to speak to a member of our team at any time, you can get in touch using the contact details provided in this guide.
-Our advisors are available 24/7 to provide you with helpful advice regarding your potential accident at work claim that is both free and confidential.
+Our advisors are available 24/7 to provide you with free and confidential advice regarding your potential accident at work claim.

 Contact Us: